You qualify for the payment if you are aged under 66 years of age with at least one relevant child (see Section 3) and:

 - a means test, and

 For more information on the Habitual Residence Condition log on to www.welfare.ie.

 If you are separated or divorced or your civil partnership has been dissolved, you must have:

 - been separated from your spouse or civil partner for at least 3 months, and

 - sought maintenance from your spouse or civil partner.

-If you are unmarried, or a person who is not a party to a civil partnership or a civil union you must:
+If you are unmarried, or a person who is not a party to a civil partnership you must:

-- be the qualified parent of a qualified child, and
+- be the qualified parent of a relevant child, and

-- sought maintenance from the other parent of the child.
+- have sought maintenance from the other parent of the child.

 If your spouse or civil partner is in prison, they must have: